JuliaPlots/UnicodePlots.jl/README.md

 - `annotate!{T<:Canvas}(plot::Plot{T}, where::Symbol, row::Int, value::String)`

-    `where` can be any of: `:l` (left), `:r` (right) `row` can between 1 and the number of character rows of the canvas
+    `where` can be any of: `:l` (left), `:r` (right) `row` can be between 1 and the number of character rows of the canvas

 ## Low-level Interface